papersgpt/papersgpt-for-zotero/README.md

 <h1 align="center">
 PapersGPT For Zotero
 </h1>
-It is a zotero AI plugin for improving your papers reading and research efficently with Gemini, Grok 4, ChatGPT, o1/o3/o4-mini, Claude, DeepSeek R1 0528, Qwen3, Gemma 3, DeepSeek-R1-Distill-Llama, Llama 3.2 and Mistral.
+It is a zotero AI plugin for improving your papers reading and research efficently with GPT 5, Gemini, Grok 4, ChatGPT, o1/o3/o4-mini, Claude, gpt-oss, Kimi K2, GLM 4.5, DeepSeek R1 0528, Qwen3, Gemma 3, Llama 3.2 and Mistral.
 It offers users the ability to ask questions, extract insights, and converse with PDFs directly, providing a powerful research assistant for scholars, researchers, and anyone who deals with large amounts of text in PDF format.

 ## Key Features
 **Blazing-Fast.
 Even for 100+ Page Documents**